-New Netflix docuseries digs into missing Flight MH370 — here’s what we know
+New search begins for Malaysia Flight 370.
+What we know about the missing plane

 4. The locator beacon for the plane’s data recorder was expired

-A comprehensive report in the disappearance of Flight 370 revealed that the battery in the plane’s locator beacon for the data recorder expired more than a year before the Boeing 777’s disappearance, per Deseret News.
+A comprehensive report in the disappearance of Flight 370 revealed the battery in the plane’s locator beacon for the data recorder expired more than a year before the Boeing 777’s disappearance, the Deseret News previously reported.

 Although the beacon’s battery was expired, the data recording device — also known as a black box — would have been working and likely recorded what happened on the plane.